Chemical Property Prediction Under Experimental Biases: Experiments

-The prediction accuracy for each option is evaluated in terms of the average mean absolute error (MAE) obtained from the 30 trials.
-We also perform the paired $t$-test to check the statistical significance of performance differences.
+The prediction accuracy for each option was evaluated in terms of the average mean absolute error (MAE) obtained from the 30 trials.
+We also performed the paired $t$-test to check the statistical significance of performance differences.